demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 Pack for handling Bitbucket operations
-This integration was integrated and tested with version 7.21.0 of Bitbucket
+This integration was integrated and tested with version xx of Bitbucket

 ## Configure Bitbucket on Cortex XSOAR